GENIUS AI (GNUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GENIUS AI Historical Price

-According to the latest data gathered on GENIUS AI live price page, the current price of GENIUS AI is 2.65USD.
-The circulating supply of GENIUS AI(GNUS) is 12.30M GNUS , giving it a market capitalization of $32.63M.
+According to the latest data gathered on GENIUS AI live price page, the current price of GENIUS AI is 2.47USD.
+The circulating supply of GENIUS AI(GNUS) is 12.30M GNUS , giving it a market capitalization of $30.43M.

 The GENIUS AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GNUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.